LostArtefacts/TRX/README.md

 - added an option to turn off sound effect pitching
 - added an option to use the PlayStation Uzi sound effects
 - added the current music track and timestamp to the savegame so they now persist on load
+- added the triggered music tracks to the savegame so one shot tracks don't replay on load
 - fixed the sound of collecting a secret killing the music
 - fixed audio mixer stopping playing sounds on big explosions
 - fixed game audio not muting when game is minimized